SonarSource/helm-chart-sonarqube/README.md

 # Oteemo Charts Repository

-This is an example charts repository.
+This is the Oteemo helm charts repository.

 ### How It Works